digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

   :start-after: -- CREATE_PERIODIC_SCHEDULE_WITH_STUB_BEGIN
   :end-before: -- CREATE_PERIODIC_SCHEDULE_WITH_STUB_END

-it would only have 11 months in total, which is does not match with neither 3 nor 4 regular 3M periods.
+it would only have 11 months in total, which does not match with neither 3 nor 4 regular 3M periods.
 Instead, we need to define a stub period, so that the rest of the schedule is regular.
 In the example above, we did this by defining a start date for the first regular period.
 This implies a short initial stub period, in our case 2 months.
 We would expect the following schedule: